 Starfire Publishing, London.
 Hardcover, 2017.
 The book is republished in a fresh typesetting, incorporating corrections made by the author in his own copy of the book.
 Artwork has been rephotographed where possible, and presented in colour where appropriate.
 This is the final volume in the series of Typhonian Trilogies.
-Brand New and in stock now!
+Now out of print, and increasingly scarce.
+A Fine copy.

 The Ninth Arch, comprising the Book of the Spider (OKBISh), is the final volume of a series of Trilogies which trace the emergence into historic times of an ancient body of occult doctrine known as the Typhonian Tradition.
 In order fully to understand its purpose and content, The Ninth Arch should be scanned against the background of the larger canvas on which it is painted.
 Such an approach will facilitate insight into the Oracles of OKBISh and their accompanying comments.
 As an additional aid to focussing salient features of the Tradition, the author’s Nightside Narrative, Against the Light, should serve as a helpful and explanatory ‘footnote’ to the circumstances existing at the time OKBISh was ‘received’.